nephics/beanstalkt/README.md

 Executing the script (`python demo.py`) with beanstalkd running produces the following output:

-    Queued a job with jid 1
+    Queued a job with id 1
-    Reserved job {"body": "A job to work on", "jid": 1}
+    Reserved job {"body": "A job to work on", "id": 1}
-    Deleted job with jid 1
+    Deleted job with id 1

-Where `jid` is the job id that beanstalkd has given the job when putting in on the queue.
+Where `id` is the job id that beanstalkd has given the job when putting in on the queue.

 The client will attempt to automatically re-connect if the socket connection to beanstalkd is closed unexpectedly.
 In other cases where an error occur, an exception will be passed to the callback function.